Skip to content

 Covering Sin/Avoiding Shame

-Why they lie: They did something wrong (stole, cheated, broke rule) and lie to cover it.
+Why they lie: They did something wrong (stole, cheated, broke a rule) and lie to cover it.
 How to respond: Address BOTH sins: the original offense AND the lie.
-"You broke the rule AND you lied about it.
+'You broke the rule AND you lied about it.
 Both are wrong.
-Let's talk about why honesty matters even when we've sinned."
-Teach confession > cover-up.
+Let's talk about why honesty matters even when we've sinned.'
+Teach that confession beats cover-up.

 5